Experienced Conservative Leadership

-As a 5th generation Texan who was born in Floresville, a small South Texas town just north of the Eagle Ford Shale oil deposits, Dr. Shelley Sekula-Gibbs has always loved her state and the people who call it home.
-Her father didn't finish 5th grade yet worked for 38 years for Shell Oil Company, mostly offshore.
-Due to illness, her mother was unable to complete high school yet was a successful mother, wife and homemaker.
-Her parents instilled the value of education into Dr. Shelley and her five siblings and encouraged them to get as much school as they could.
-Now as a board certified dermatologist, previously elected official, clinical assistant professor at Baylor College of Medicine, and a community volunteer, Dr. Shelley has the experience, commitment, and problem-solving skills needed to serve the people of The Woodlands effectively and honestly, in keeping with the vision of the extraordinary founder and developer George Mitchell.
+As a 5th generation Texan, Dr. Shelley Sekula-Gibbs has always loved her state and the people who call it home.
+Her father worked on the farm and didn't finish 5th grade.
+Still, he loyally served in the U.S. Navy in WWII and worked for Shell Oil Company for 38 years, mostly offshore.
+Due to illness, her mother was unable to complete high school yet she was a respected church member and homemaker.
+Her parents instilled into Dr. Shelley and her five siblings the priorities of God, family and Country.
+They understood the value of education and encouraged their children to get as much school as they could.
+Now as a board certified dermatologist, previously elected official, clinical assistant professor at Baylor College of Medicine, and a community leader, Dr. Shelley has the experience, commitment, and problem-solving skills needed to serve the people of The Woodlands effectively and honestly, in keeping with the vision of extraordinary founder and developer George Mitchell.

 In a 2006 special election, Dr. Shelley became the first female physician and first dermatologist to be elected to the U.S. House of Representatives where she represented the people of TX-22 in the final months of the 109th Congress.
 Due to her not being able to have her name printed on the ballot of the general election and having to run as a write-in candidate, Dr. Shelley lost the general election.
 Still, she says her short time in Congress was one of the greatest honors and most thrilling experiences of her lifetime.

-Since moving to The Woodlands, Dr. Shelley has been chosen to serve as Chaplain of The Woodlands Republican Women’s club and advisor to a local Young Republicans Club.
+Since moving to The Woodlands, Dr. Shelley has been chosen to serve as Chaplain of The Woodlands Republican Women’s Club and advisor to a local Young Republicans Club.
+She is a scholarship supporter in the Montgomery County Association of Business Women, MCABW.
 Dr. Shelley and her husband Robert have grown children and grandchildren.
 They attend Sts.
-Simon & Jude Catholic Church in The Woodlands.
+Simon & Jude Catholic Church in The Woodlands, where Dr. Shelley participates in Bible studies, the ProLife ministry, and supports the Red Cross emergency shelter.

-Throughout her career, Dr. Shelley has served on a variety of boards, committees and organizations including the Houston Galveston Area Council, Greater Houston Partnership, Bay Area Economic Development Partnership and Bay Area Transportation Partnership, as well as the Tourette Syndrome Association, and the American Business & Professional Women’s Association.
+Throughout her career, Dr. Shelley has served on a variety of boards and committees and supported organizations including the Texas Dermatological Society, American Academy of Dermatology, Gateway To Care Collaborative, Houston Galveston Area Council, Greater Houston Partnership, Bay Area Economic Development Partnership and Transportation Partnership, as well as the Tourette Syndrome Association of Texas, American Business & Professional Women’s Association, the Sam Houston Area Boy Scout Council, and various church councils and groups.

 Since 1985, Dr. Shelley has devoted her medical knowledge and career to help people, both as a professional and a volunteer.
 She has been recognized nationally for her work on skin cancer prevention and is a diplomate and fellow of an extensive list of medical organizations.
 Believing that God created us to make a better world and love and serve our neighbor as ourselves, she has devoted countless hours to her community, helping to initiate a rape crisis program while in medical school, lasering tattoos off young gang members through the D-Tag program, and providing Boy Scout physicals through the Sam Houston Area Council.
 She understands that our Democratic Republic functions best with a well-educated electorate, so investing in our youth is vital to our community and our Nation's future.